medric49/yorutorch/README.md

 # yorutorch
-A simple library to train pytorch models easily
+A simple library to train and test pytorch models easily